-Data refer to the academic year 2007-08 and are based on the UOE data collection on education statistics administered by the OECD in 2008.
-Where data are available, upper secondary and tertiary graduation rates are calculated as net graduation rates, which represent the estimated percentage of the age cohort that will complete education at those levels.
+Data refer to the academic year 2008/09 and are based on the UOE data collection on education statistics administered by the OECD in 2010.
+Where data is available, upper secondary and tertiary graduation rates are calculated as net graduation rates, which represent the estimated percentage of the age cohort that will complete education at those levels.
 Tertiary graduates in this section refer only to those who obtain university degrees.